skychavda/notes-react-app/README.md

 > Note react application is developed for taking notes and save all to local storage

-To install in your computer first download the zip file then hit
+To install in your computer first download or clone the zip file then hit

 ```
 # Install dependencies